 To see the full gallery of portraits please click here.
 A sample portrait of Permadi is below, please scroll down further for behind the scenes images and pictures from my travels in beautiful Indonesia to shoot the project.

 Permadi stands on rocks covered in rope, tyres, plastic bags and netting.
-Often the fishermen will throw useless rope and broken nets overboard, they drift and end up here forming part of the new coastline.
+Often the fishermen will throw useless rope and broken nets over board, they droft and end up here forming part of the new coastline.
 When I asked Permadi to stand here, he walked happily over to it and bugs swarmed out, all over his feet then vanished again.

 I started the journey to shoot this project when I was in Indonesia photographing my other project Pemulung (click here to see that project) We had shot the bulk of that before shooting this project and I had been in Indonesia for just over a week and eaten my own weight in nasi goreng.